cometbft/cometbft/SECURITY.md

   disruption to production systems (including but not limited to the Cosmos Hub), and destruction of data
-* Keep any information about vulnerabilities that you’ve discovered confidential between yourself and the CometBFT Core engineering team until the issue has been resolved and disclosed
+* Keep any information about vulnerabilities that you’ve discovered confidential between yourself and the CometBFT engineering team until the issue has been resolved and disclosed
 * Avoid posting personally identifiable information, privately or publicly